MOLA: Enhancing Industrial Process Monitoring Using Multi-Block Orthogonal Long Short-Term Memory Autoencoder: Introduction

 \section{Introduction}

-Effective, reliable process monitoring is essential to ensuring process safety, improving product quality, and reducing operating cost of industrial systems as they continue to expand in scale and complexity \cite{amin2018process}.
-Nowadays, modern chemical plants are equipped with numerous sensors that are connected to Distributed Control Systems (DCSs), generating vast amount of process data that can be leveraged for data-driven process monitoring in real time \cite{ge2013review}.
+Effective, reliable process monitoring is essential to ensuring process safety, improving product quality, and reducing operating costs of industrial systems as they continue to expand in scale and complexity \cite{amin2018process}.
+Nowadays, modern chemical plants are equipped with numerous sensors connected to Distributed Control Systems (DCSs), continuously generating massive process data that can be leveraged for data-driven process monitoring in real time \cite{nawaz2022review}.
 Traditional methods for process monitoring encompass Principal Component Analysis (PCA), Partial Least Squares (PLS), and Independent Component Analysis (ICA), among many others \cite{qin2012survey}.
 The idea behind these fault detection methods largely falls in extracting underlying features that characterize process states (e.g., faulty vs. non-faulty) from historical process data and monitoring changes in these extracted features \cite{li2022nonlinear}.
 For instance, PCA leverages linear orthogonal transformations to extract key process features, projecting them in a principal component subspace and a residual subspace, followed by developing a monitoring statistic for each subspace for fault detection \cite{dong2018novel}.
-Nevertheless, the relationships among process variables being monitored in modern industrial systems are often highly nonlinear in nature, and conventional linear methods such as PCA face challenges in effectively capturing these nonlinear relationships.
-To overcome the intrinsic limitations of conventional linear methods, kernel-based methods, such as kernel PCA, have been proposed \cite{choi2004nonlinear, pilario2019review}.
-While these kernel-based methods can extract nonlinear relationships to some extent, identifying and computing the kernel functions can be time consuming, limiting their capabilities in real world applications that demand fast real-time fault detection \cite{li2022nonlinear}.
-Furthermore, compared to standard PCA, kernel-based methods exhibits greater sensitivity to noise and outliers \cite{nguyen2008robust}, which deteriorate monitoring accuracy.
+Nevertheless, the relationships among process variables being monitored in modern industrial systems are often highly nonlinear, and conventional linear methods such as PCA face challenges in effectively capturing these nonlinear relationships.
+To overcome the intrinsic limitations of conventional linear methods, kernel-based methods, such as kernel PCA, have been proposed \cite{bounoua2021fault, pilario2019review}.
+While these kernel-based methods can extract nonlinear relationships, identifying and computing the kernel functions can be time-consuming, limiting their capabilities in real-world applications that demand fast real-time fault detection \cite{li2022nonlinear}.
+Furthermore, compared to standard PCA, kernel-based methods exhibit greater sensitivity to noise and outliers \cite{tan2020monitoring}, potentially deteriorating monitoring accuracy.